brodycj/libb64-core/README.md

 --------------

 - Use macro instead of function to encode each value
-- Line breaks disabled by default
+- Line breaks disabled in cencode.c by default
-- Include fixed for iOS build
+- Flatter include statements to make iOS build easier

 Other versions:
 ---------------